Fiber Internet Project Update

 The MLEC/CTC fiber project is ongoing and we’re hard at work getting ready to break ground later this summer.
-We are NOW signing up members for this new service called XStream fiber.
+We are NOW signing up members in our Phase I area for this new service called XStream fiber.
 Contact our office for information and the contract.

 Check to see if your address is in the Phase I fiber area.
 Click the XStream logo, enter your address and answer a few questions.
 It's easy.
-MLEC will then contact you to complete the sign-up process.
 If you are not in the project build area, you can still express interest for future expansion on this site.

 MLEC is excited about this broadband endeavor!
 Stop by our office lobby and test for yourself the fiber connection we’ll be offering.